up

 Initiatives

 • Continue to actively underwrite affordable housing loans to preserve and produce affordable housing.
-Three developments for multi-family projects have already been identified for potential funding in FY24.
-These developments would preserve or produce a total of 590 units, including 412 affordable units.
+Fifteen multi-family developments have already been identified for potential funding in FY26.
+These developments would maintain or create 2,353 units, including 2,018 affordable units.

 anchor